wesleyvieira1/wesleyvieira1/README.md

 - 🔭 I’m currently working on independent projects
 - 👨‍💻 I'm currently studying at UFPB
 - 🌱 I’m currently learning Reactjs and Nextjs
-- 👨‍💻 I have experience with Python3, PostgreeSQL, HTML and CSS
+- 👨‍💻 I have experience with Python3, PostgreeSQL, Django, HTML and CSS
 - 📫 How to reach me: wesleyhvieiras@gmail.com

 <div style="display: inline_block"><br>